The Holy Grail Press

 no demands that he work overtime.

-He never has to fill in for a sick co-worker;
+He never has to fill in for a sick co-worker.

-no one expects him to push two stones
+No one expects him to push two stones

 until McMurty gets back from out of town.